osumd/vite-gl-update/README.md

 ## Features: Data visualization grid.
+  features of a data visualization grid, accurate scaling for different data circumstances easy to see the different measurement markers.
+  Next is labels

 ## Features: View frustrum relative placement.
    Need to get/place items relative to view frustrum, for a makeshift ui/ explainer / fitting.